loyjoy/welcome/documentation/introduction/GET_STARTED.md

    <img src="link_example.png" alt="Example of using links" title="Example of using links" width="600"/>
 </p>

-This is how a hyper link looks like for the user.
+This is how a hyperlink looks like for the user.

 <p align="center">
   <img src="link_example_flow.png" alt="Example of using links" title="Example of using links" width="300"/>